learnk8s/learnk8s.io/src/bsk201903/helm.md

 When you start using Kubernetes in different environments, you might see yourself copy-pasting the same YAML resources over and over.

-_A better strategy is to create and use dynamic templates as you've done for HTML in web pages — for example._
+_A better strategy is to create and use dynamic templates as you've done for HTML pages — for example._

 All the variables that can change are replaced with placeholders.